robcarver17/pysystemtrade/docs/production.md

 ```

 To avoid conflicts you should schedule your backup during the 'deadtime' for your system (see scheduling FIX ME LINK).

+### Mongo / csv data

+As I am super paranoid, I also like to output all my mongo_db data into .csv files, which I then regularly backup.
+This will allow a system recovery, should the mongo files be corrupted.
+*FIX ME NEED TO WRITE THIS FUNCTIONALITY*

 # Echoes, Logging, diagnostics and reporting